sim0n00ps/OF-DL/docs/docs/config/configuration.md

 Allowed values: `true`, `false`

+Description: If set to `true`, only new posts will be downloaded from the date of the last post that was downloaded based off what's in the `user_data.db` file.
+If set to `false`, the default behaviour will apply, and all posts will be gathered and compared against the database to see if they need to be downloaded or not.

+## BypassContentForCreatorsWhoNoLongerExist

+Type: `boolean`

+Default: `false`

+Allowed values: `true`, `false`

+Description: When a creator no longer exists (their account has been deleted), most of their content will be inaccessible.
+Purchased content, however, will still be accessible by downloading media usisng the "Download Purchased Tab" menu option or with the [NonInteractiveModePurchasedTab](#noninteractivemodepurchasedtab) config option when downloading media in non-interactive mode.

+## DownloadDuplicatedMedia

+Type: `boolean`

+Default: `false`

+Allowed values: `true`, `false`

-Description: If set to `true`, media from restricted creators will be downloaded.
-If set to `false`, restricted creators will be ignored.
+Description: By default (or when set to `false`), the program will not download duplicated media.
+If set to `true`, duplicated media will be downloaded.

 ## SkipAds